-Study of the global food system and its impacts.
+Overview of the global food system.
+Covers historical events impacting current food production model, and the effects food systems have on the environment, health, and communities.
+Also covers conventional agriculture and food safety concerns.
 Emphasis on the movement towards sustainable food systems.
 Prerequisites: FON160.